A spectacular journey across the African sky

 Their destination?
 The wilderness of Zambia.
 The water levels drop along the river banks in Zambia during the dry winter months, revealing the perfect nesting sites for these burrowing birds.
-With the banks at their most exposed during this season, the carmine bee-eaters choose this time for their annual pilgrimage to the South Luangwa and Lower Zambezi, returning to the same banks every year.
+With the banks at their most exposed during this season, the carmine bee-eaters choose this time for their annual pilgrimage for breeding to the South Luangwa and Lower Zambezi, returning to the same banks every year.

 The diverse landscapes provide a haven for these travellers, with the riverbanks and savannahs offering an abundant supply of insects, the primary diet of these bee-eaters.
 Bees, wasps, dragonflies, and other insects that inhabit the ecosystem of these regions are a vital source of nourishment for these birds during their stay.